rseuster/PiDAQ/README.md

 charged, the users will want to set the proper [start and stop conditions](/SWdetails/#configuration-file) for the measurement.

+The device has 3 LEDs, the internal LED of the Pico 2 board and two LEDs next to the two buttons.
 Once the device is switched on it will emit a short flash once per second on the internal LED to indicate its readyness.
 All other modes of LED flashing points to an error, e.g. the SD card might be missing.